Starbucks's Strategy Analysis

 • Massive scale with 40,990 stores across 89 markets, balancing company-operated and licensed models to optimize capital returns and market penetration.

-What's the winning aspiration for Starbucks Corporation strategy
+What's the winning aspiration for Starbucks strategy

 To be the premier roaster, marketer, and retailer of specialty coffee globally, delivering a unique Starbucks Experience built on superior customer service, convenience, and warm, welcoming community coffeehouses.